This path is the ultimate platform for integrating mind, body, and spiritual nature. Its goal is consciousness development and exploration.

 The Eightfold Pattern in Indian Yoga

 The eightfold path pattern also appears in Indian Yoga.
 Almost everyone is familiar with the term Yoga.
-And, most people associate yoga with the physical postures of Yoga known as Asana.
+Most people associate yoga with the physical postures of Yoga known as Asana.
 So, the popularity of Yoga postures is both positive and negative.
-In the West, the Yoga postures are simply another form of exercise.
+In the West, Yoga postures are simply another form of exercise.
 There certainly are health and wellness benefits to the practice of these Asanas.

-However, some people believe Yoga Asana has been taken out of its rightful context.
-Instead of a building block of enlightenment, some use it as another form of exercise.
+However, some people believe the popular culture misuses Yoga Asana, devoid of its original context.
+Instead of a building block of enlightenment, it’s just another exercise form.
 As a result, marketing the physical postures as a separate practice detracts from their real purpose.
 We certainly see their point.
-Thinking of Yoga as only physical postures is certainly not an accurate representation of the system.
-On the positive side, the practice of Yoga Asana can open the doorway to the goal of consciousness development.
+Thinking of Yoga as only physical postures undoubtedly not an accurate representation of the system.
+On the positive side, Yoga Asana’s practice can open the doorway to the goal of consciousness development.

 The eightfold path is a splendid example of how a religious tradition can be beneficial.
-In this case, preserving the integrity of the teaching for generations.
+In this case, tradition preserves the integrity of the teaching for generations.
 We hope that this holistic approach continues.
 Here are the eight limbs of this well-rounded spiritual path.

-- Perfected concentration the goal.
-This is one way to reach the transcendent state of consciousness Samādhi.
+8) Perfected Concentration.
+It is the most direct way to reach the transcendent state of consciousness, Samādhi.
 Seated meditation is the most common way to this 4th state.
-However, it’s not confined to silent meditation.
+However, the 4th state can go beyond meditation.
 You can combine this with other waking states to achieve higher states.

 Defining the Terms